July 25, 2014

 Hill Hammock unanimously elected Chairman of the Board

 Director Hill Hammock was unanimously elected chairman of the board, replacing David Carvalho.
-Cook County Board Commissioner and CCHHS Director Jerry Butler was unanimously elected vice chairman, replacing Jorge Ramirez.
+Cook County Board Commissioner and CCH Director Jerry Butler was unanimously elected vice chairman, replacing Jorge Ramirez.
 The new positions take effect immediately.

 Carvalho served as chairman for two years and Ramirez served as vice chairman for six years.
 Carvalho, Ramirez and Director Luis Munoz, all orignial members of the health system board, will continue to serve until Cook County Board President Toni Preckwinkle appoints new directors in the fall.